 The continuing importance of the forest depends on its integrity and health.
 Given the threats of the coming century—population, pollution, climate disruption, resource extraction, disease—neither can be taken for granted.
 Its survival will depend both on its resilience and our stewardship.
 It has, after three hundred million years of evolution, remarkable endurance and flexibility.
 We have, if we choose to use them, equally remarkable abilities to observe, appreciate, and protect.

 The Northern Forest Atlas was created to document the current biology of the forests and to provide tools for the next generation of naturalists and conservationists who will study and protect them.
 The Atlas was conceived by Ed McNeil and Jerry Jenkins in 2011, and began full-time operations in 2013.
 It has three main goals: to create a library of photos and air videos showing the landscapes, plants, and animals of the northern forest; to create photographic and diagrammatic atlases, both paper and digital, for plants and landscapes; and to design and produce a series of modern field guides to plants and ecology.

 This website contains about 5,000 photos, 36 videos, three digital atlases totaling 2,200 pages and containing about 4,000 images, and about 25 large-format charts.
 The imagery currently includes woody plants, mosses, sedges, and landscapes.
-All are available for free download from the website, and may be used for any personal, educational, or nonprofit use.
-We also have book-length photographic guides and folding charts for mosses, sedges, and woody plants, produced in partnership with Cornell University Press, for sale.
+Many are available for free download from the website, and may be used for any personal, educational, or nonprofit use.
+We also have book-length Photographic Guides and folding charts for mosses, sedges, and woody plants, produced in partnership with Cornell University Press, for sale.

 Our current projects are a photographic guide and a digital atlas of grasses, and our first ecological field guide, to woody plants, all in progress and scheduled for 2022.
 Beyond, we are planning a guide to ecological patterns, and ecological field guides to mosses and sedges.